Compare payment processors and secure the lowest credit card processing fees for your business

 For more advanced features, such as discounts, tips and online payments, you’ll have to consider SumUp’s mPOS solution or get these features from another POS provider.
 The problem for SumUp is that Zettle and Square offer a lot of these features for free in their accompanying mobile apps.

 If you need these features, SumUp’s low transaction fees might be cancelled out by the free features you get from Square or Zettle.

-We’ve already talked about SumUp’s 1.69% transaction fees, which are the lowest you’ll find among mobile payment providers right now.
+SumUp’s charges a flat 1.69% transaction fee which are the lowest you’ll find among mobile payment providers right now.
 You don’t need to worry about any monthly costs or hidden fees and you’re not tied into any kind of contract.
 If you decide SumUp isn’t for you, you can simply walk away and your only loss is the price you pay for the card reader itself.